 We supply drinking water that must meet strict quality standards.
-Performance against these standards is monitored by us and reported to the Drinking Water Inspectorate (DWI), in line with the regulations they stipulate.
-We routinely score very high levels of compliance - greater than 99 9%
+Performance against these standards is monitored by us and reported to the Drinking Water Inspectorate, in line with the regulations they stipulate.
+A perfect overall drinking water quality compliance score would be 100%, and we routinely score very high levels of compliance - greater than 99.9%.

-Each year, a small number of water sample test failures impact on our performance.
-Of the 80,000 or so tests carried out each year, a small proportion can fail.
+Each year a small number of water sample test failures impact our performance.
+Of the 80,000 or so tests carried out each year, a small number can fail.
 Both the type and number of failures are considered in the compliance calculation.
-Therefore, it is possible to reduce the number of failures, but still achieve the same or worse compliance, depending on the types of failures that have occurred
+Therefore, it is possible to reduce the overall number of failures, but still achieve the same or worse compliance, depending on the types of failures that have occurred.

-None of these failures is a risk to health because safeguards are built into our strict standards.
+None of these failures are a risk to health, as safeguards are built into the strict standards.
 Our best performance was in 2015, with 29 failures and compliance of 99.957%.